Philippines flag

-The postal code for Calumpit is 3003 in Central Luzon, Bulacan, Philippines.
-The table below lists ZIP codes and postcodes for places within Calumpit.
+The Postal Codes (ZIP Codes) for Calumpit is 3003 in Bulacan, Central Luzon, Bulacan, Philippines.
+The table below lists Postal Codes and postcodes for places within Calumpit.

 Postal Codes for Places in Calumpit